upalpatel/login/README.md

 This project is built using ReactJS and CSS Modules.

 This is a simple application that let's a user login in.
-It is built as a learning point for using useEffect, useReducer and React Context (Context API).
+It is built as a learning point for using useEffect, useReducer, React Context (Context API), and useRef.

 ## Available Scripts